influxdata/flux/docs/SPEC.md

 Integral is an aggregate operation.
 For each aggregate column, it outputs the area under the curve of non null records.
-The curve is defined as function where the domain is the record times and the range is the record values.
+The curve is defined as a function where the domain is the record times and the range is the record values.

 Integral has the following properties:

 * `columns` list of string
     columns specifies a list of columns to aggregate.
-Defaults to `["_value"]`
+    Defaults to `["_value"]`.
 * `unit` duration
-    unit is the time duration to use when computing the integral
+    unit is the time duration to use when computing the integral.
 * `timeColumn` string
     timeColumn is the name of the column containing the time value.
     Defaults to `_time`.

 Example: